CfSOtago/GREENGridData/README.md

  * processes the original data to a 'safe' form for archiving and third party re-use (code will only work if you have the original data)
  * produces original data processing reports (code will only work if you have the original data)
- * produces cleaned data reports (code will work on the archived 'safe' data)
+ * produces cleaned 'safe' data reports (code will work on the archived 'safe' data)

 # Data Access